University of Oxford tortoises

-The University of Oxford, located in Oxford, England, has a long tradition of keeping tortoises as college pets.
-Many of the university's 43 colleges have a pet tortoise that an undergraduate student, elected the "Tortoise Keeper," looks after.
+University of Oxford in Oxford, England has a long tradition of keeping tortoises as college pets.
+Many of the university's 43 colleges have a pet tortoise that a student, elected the "Tortoise Keeper," looks after.

 Each Trinity term, the colleges bring their tortoises together for the Annual Corpus Christi Tortoise Fair.

 History and overview

 Tortoise keeping has been observed at the university for many years, though no exact date is known.
 Corpus Christi's oldest evidence of the practice comes from a college photograph from 1898.

 Oriel College has one of the longer records of tortoise keeping, going back as far as 1896, but the first known record was the entrance of Mr Testudo in 1938 when his arrival was announced in The Times newspaper:

 On May 28, 1928 at Oriel College Oxford, to Georgina, wife of O.C.
 Testudo-a son (Whalley George).